thanksbrain1618/thanksbrain1618.github.io/_posts/2021-09-27-introduction.md

 ### Conclusion

 Do not get distracted by unimportant things that culture trying to impose on you.
 Focus your brain on your goal, and you will achieve this goal.
+Success is that passion and persistence, of really staying the course, staying working on it, and, not letting go.
+Not giving up.